beave/sagan/doc/source/install.rst

 Other dependencies
 ------------------

-While ``libpcre`` and ``libyaml`` are required Sagan dependencies,  you'll likely want Sagan to preform other function like parsing JSON data or writing data out in various formats.
+While ``libpcre`` and ``libyaml`` are required Sagan dependencies,  you'll likely want Sagan to perform other functions like parsing JSON data or writing data out in various formats.
 While these prerequisites are not required,  you should look them over for further functionality.

 liblognorm (Normalization)